 Google Analytics reports are the preset reports listed in the left-hand sidebar, under the following sections:

-By clicking on those reports, you’ll get lots more options for exploring your data.
+By clicking on those reports, you’ll get lots more options for exploring your data (but beware of referral spams).
 Let’s take a quick look at each report:

 The Realtime report shows you what’s happening on your site right now: